gripableteam/gripable-play-unity-docs/source/index.html.md

 bool IsSubscribedToSensorFrameRPY();
 ```

-> IsSubscribedToSensorFrameRPY returns true or false whether the device is subscribed to sensor frame RPY data or not.
+> Returns true or false whether the device is subscribed to sensor frame RPY data or not.

 ```csharp
 bool isSubscribed = gripablePlay.IsSubscribedToSensorFrameRPY();
 ```

-IsSubscribedToSensorFrameRPY returns true or false whether the device is subscribed to world sensor frame RPY data or not.
+Returns true or false whether the device is subscribed to world sensor frame RPY data or not.

 ### Return Values

 Returns | Description
 ------- | -----------
-true | The device is subscribed to sensor frame RPY
+<code>true</code> | The device is subscribed to sensor frame RPY
-false | The device is not subscribed to sensor frame RPY or not initialised
+<code>false</code> | The device is not subscribed to sensor frame RPY or not initialized

 ## GetSensorFrameRpy()